gabrielcedran/nodejs-express/README.md

 To run, simply execute `npx jest`.

 For integration tests, we can import the express app and delegate the server start to supertest.

+## Deployment setup

+In order to deploy the api live, it's important to build the project and convert the typescript files into javascript file (during development ts-node was doing this on the fly - tho technically possible to run it in prod, effectively it's inefficient due to overhead).

+To do so, just run the command `npx tsc -p tsconfig.json` and then run the application pointing to the transpiled file `node dist/index.js`
+(or speed up this process by creating scripts in the `package.json` file).